peterhinch/micropython-tft-gui/DEVELOPER.md

  * ``height``
  * ``width``
  * ``fill`` True if a ``bgcolor`` was provided to the constructor.
- * ``enabled`` For compound cotrols only (pseudo controls consisting of more than one physical control).
+ * ``visible`` For compound cotrols only (pseudo controls consisting of more than one physical control).
 Currently only the ``ButtonList`` sets it ``False` and ``Button`` honours it.
-If ``False`` the control will be invisible.
+If ``False`` the control will be invisible and insensitive to touch.
  * ``_greyed_out`` Always ``False`` in the case of displays (which don't respond to touch).
  * ``border`` Border width in pixels.
 0 if there is no border.
  * `callback`` Callback function on value change.
 Primarily for control classes: default is a